 - Deleting the Ubuntu partition from Windows.

-As the last resort, you need to have a bootable Windows disk or recovery disk so that you can use it to repair the boot after removing Ubuntu (if needed).
+As a last resort, you need to have a bootable Windows disk or recovery disk so that you can use it to repair the boot after removing Ubuntu (if needed).

-Part 1: Run a sanity check and make Windows as default boot manager
+Part 1: Run a sanity check and make Windows the default boot manager

 I want you to have as few troubles as possible.
-And hence I recommend change the boot setting and make Windows boot manager as the default option to boot.
+Hence I recommend changing the boot setting and making Windows boot manager as the default option to boot.